elasticio/elasticio.github.io/content/_components/shopify-admin/index.md

  - apiKey
  - password

+## Triggers

+This component has no trigger functions.
+This means it will not be accessible to select as a first component during the integration flow design.

 ## Actions

 ### List Objects

 #### Configuration options

 1. `Object Type` - type of object to be listed
 2. `Behavior` - `Fetch All` - fetch all objects in one message in form of array, `Emit Individually` - emit each fetched object as separate message
 3. `Max Size` - default 250, maximum value is 250.
 Maximum number of objects to fetch.

 #### Input metadata

 1. `idField` - object types: `Article`, `Asset`, `Article`, `Customer Address`, `Discount Code`, `Inventory Item`, `Inventory Level`, `Fulfillment`, `Order Risk`, `Refund`, `Transaction`, `Fulfillment Event`, `Gift Card Adjustment`, `Payment`, `Product Image`, `Product Variant`, `Province`, `Usage Charge` require id of parent object to be passed in input metadata
 2. `order` - add ability to sort items.`fieldName`: name of field for sorting objects, only fields of type: `string`, `number`, `boolean` supported. `orderDirection`: asc or desc defines direction of sorting.
 3. `filter` - add ability filter item from result. `searchTerm`: `fieldName` - name of field to apply filter. `condition` - `eq` equal, `ne` not equal, `gt` greater, `ge` greater or equal, `lt` less, `le` less or equal apply provided condition to field. `fieldValue` - value to be used by condition in comparing with `value` in object field.
 It is possible to chain few conditions via: `criteriaLink` - `and`, `or` chain with previous condition by provided operator.

 #### Example of usage

 1. Object Type - `Country`,
 2. Behaviour - `Fetch All`,
 3. Max Size - `20`